ryan-worley/Seismic-Probablistic-Hazard-Analysis/ReadMe.txt

 Active Programs:
-PHSA APPLICATION - Main File by which to run the analysis
+PHSA APPLICATION - Main File by which to run the analysis.
+Open this file in matlab to view dashboard application.

+Backend functions within APP:
-Passive Functions Incorporated into APP: averageAnnualLoss - Computs average annual loss from hazard curve and loss deaggregation.
+averageAnnualLoss - Computs average annual loss from hazard curve and loss deaggregation.
 Combines components of demo, collapse, and repair. collapseFragility - Creates collapse fragility from structural analysis input createPolyFit - Creates best fit polyfit for 3rd or 4th degree hazard fit to hazard curve